microsoft/Trieste/samples/infix/beyond-infix.md

 In a similar vein, we do not want to recursively concatenate `std::string` instances when constructing our input strings.
 To solve this, we implemented `bfs::CatString`, a simplification of [`Chain`](https://typelevel.org/cats/datatypes/chain.html) from the Scala ecosystem's Cats library.
-While our minimum-viable C++ implementation lacks some of the original's performance optimizations, the core design is maintained: concatenating `CatString` has O(1) time complexity because it just builds a tuple of the inputs.
+While our minimum-viable C++ implementation lacks some of the original's performance optimizations, the core design is maintained: concatenating `CatString` has O(1) time complexity because it just builds a tuple of `std::shared_ptr` to its inputs.
 `CatString` is essentially a tree of string fragments and control nodes, which can be flattened into a single string (or any `std::ostream` sink) in one on-demand O(n) iteration.
 By discarding unnecessary operations like indexing and contiguous storage, we no longer need to think about string concatenation cost.
 That is how we can write naive recursive string concatenations in combination with `bfs::Result` to build large families of strings with minimal overhead.